-This workbook is organized around a series of six work sessions, each with a defined set of meeting objectives and outcomes, and includes the supporting materials necessary to facilitate or participate in the work session.
+This workbook is organized around a series of six work sessions, each with a defined set of meeting objectives and outcomes, and includes the supporting materials necessary participate in the work session.
 By the end of the sixth work session, the community should have successfully implemented one or more planning tools that reduce risk to hazards.